 It is important to know each step well, as it makes execution both easier and less expensive.
 Under each step, you’ll find a description with tips.
-Read it carefully and make notes with whatever you find important.
+Please read it carefully and make notes with whatever you find important.

 Let’s start from step 1 – so drawing the whole patio area.
-This step can be made in an application, or on the paper.
+This step can be made in an application or on paper.
 The goal here is to figure out how much space can be dedicated solely to an outdoor kitchen.
-The smaller the space the wiser and more precise decisions have to be made.
-There are several things that have to be marked, like:
+The smaller space, the wiser, and more precise decisions have to be made.
+Several things have to be marked, like:

 - utilities placement,

 - doors and windows,